YooUp/RS232-Monitor-Database/README.md

 > - `SET_POWER_ON` : To power on the monitor.
 > - `SET_INPUT_HDMI1` : To set the input to HDMI1.
 > - `GET_VOLUME` : To get the current volume.

+## Contribution

+#### Add a new monitor

+If the monitor you want to work on is not in the database, please share the RS232 codes with us by adding it:

+- Fork
+- Create a new json file in the [following directory](https://github.com/YooUp/RS232-Monitor-Commands/tree/master/database/monitors).
+Make sure that the structure is correct.
+- Commit
+- Pull request

+#### Fix/Add RS232 codes

+It can happen that some RS232 are wrong or missing.
+If so, you can help us to fix it:

+- Fork
+- Edit the json file corresponding to your monitor
+- Commit
+- Pull request